 - When to Consult a Doctor

-White watery discharge, also known as vaginal leucorrhoea, is common among women and begins at the onset of puberty and lasts until the end of menopause.
-The amount of discharge varies from person to person and usually increases during the menstrual cycle.
-Watery discharge is frequent and signifies a healthy vagina.
-It helps expel bacteria, keeping the vaginal area free from infection.
-However, sometimes, vaginal discharge can be dangerous during pregnancy.
-Read on to learn more about watery discharge.
-Find out what it is and why it happens.
+White watery discharge, also known as vaginal leucorrhoea, is common among women.
+It begins at the onset of puberty and lasts until the end of menopause.
+The amount of discharge varies from woman to woman and usually increases during the menstrual cycle.
+A watery discharge signifies a healthy vagina as it helps expel bacteria, keeping the vaginal area free from infection.

 What Is Watery Discharge During Pregnancy?

 The fluid that comes out of the vagina is known as vaginal discharge.
 Vaginal discharge is usually white or clear.
-If you have a watery discharge, it is a sign of healthy vagina.
-If you are pregnant, you may notice watery discharge on some days.
+If you are pregnant, you may notice watery discharge, but there is nothing to worry.
 Watery discharge during pregnancy usually depends on the stage of pregnancy.
-Based on where you are at your pregnancy, the characteristics and implications of a watery discharge may differ.
+Based on the stage of your pregnancy, the characteristics and implications of a watery discharge may differ.
 Here is a categorised list of the same:

 1. Watery Discharge in Early Pregnancy

 Clear discharge during early pregnancy or first trimester has a slightly pungent smell.
-It resembles the slimy discharge expelled during your menstrual cycle and can stain your underclothes.
+It resembles the slimy discharge of menstrual cycle and can stain your underclothes.
 This watery discharge appears due to the sudden surge in estrogen levels that increases blood flow to the vaginal area leading to an increase in other secretions.

 2. Watery Discharge in the Second Trimester

-In your second trimester, vaginal discharge is milky egg white in colour and consistency.
-It is considerably more frequent than the discharge in first-trimester discharge but is perfectly normal as it occurs due to the hormones cascading through your body.
-However, if you notice notice bloody discharge or foul-smelling discharge in your second trimester, it can indicate a problem.
+In the second trimester, vaginal discharge is milky egg white in colour and consistency.
+It is considerably more frequent than the discharge in the first trimester but is perfectly normal as it occurs due to the hormones cascading through a woman’s body.
+However, if you notice bloody discharge or foul-smelling discharge in your second trimester, it can indicate a problem.
 In such a case, you should consult a doctor immediately.